brainsatplay/brainsatplay/docs/docs/guides/getting-started/conventions.md

 :::

+To be editable by `brainsatplay.editable` classes, you must have your source code accessible from Github, NPM, or other locations.

 ### Native vs. Remix
-**Native plugins** contain all of their logic internally.
+**Native components** contain all of their logic internally.

 ``` javascript
 // self-contained logic
 export default (message="world") => console.log(`hello ${message}!`)
 ```

-**Remix plugins** adapt existing NPM libraries by wrapping their essential classes and function calls.
+**Remix components** adapt existing NPM libraries by wrapping their essential classes and function calls.

 ``` javascript
 // external library usage